Calen-git/Private-portfolio-project/readme.md

 - Step five: Once you're ready, save your changes.
 If you're on mac, use command+s.
 On windows, use control+s.

-- step six: use /git add . to stage your changes.
+- Step six: use /git add . to stage your changes.

-- step seven: use /git commit -m "commit message here" to commit your changes.
+- Step seven: use /git commit -m "commit message here" to commit your changes.

-- step seven: push your new branch to the remote repository by using /git push origin branch-name
+- Step seven: push your new branch to the remote repository by using /git push origin branch-name